Disease: 10 Conditions That Will Become Far More Common After A Collapse

 9. Heart Attacks/Strokes: Heart attacks and strokes will surge after a collapse of any kind.
 Lack of blood pressure medication will cause the death of many but more still will die due to over exertion.
 They will be undertaking physical tasks they have never done before and for many the strain will simply be too much.
 Add cold weather to a collapse scenario and the situation is even more dire as the blood becomes cool and sticky and forms small clots that can lead to both heart attacks and strokes.

 10. Emerging Diseases: Many new diseases are emerging, or have emerged over the last few years.
 There is still a great deal to find out about the mode of transmission, susceptibility and pandemic potential of diseases such as MERS-nCV, H5N1 and H7N9 both forms of avian flu, and other zoonotic diseases that pose a threat to humans.

-Make sure you remove outerwear, including footwear before re-entering your home.
-Mites, ticks,faeces etc picked up by your outer clothes will not make it indoors if you remove them and put them into a bucket with a lid.
+Remove Outerwear: Make sure you remove outerwear, including footwear before re-entering your home.
+Mites, ticks, feces etc. picked up by your outer clothes will not make it indoors if you remove them and put them into a bucket with a lid.
 Shoes should be bagged before storing in the bucket.
 If the clothes are left in the bucket for seven days you can be pretty sure that whatever was on them has expired. ere are of course some things that can survive for an extended period, but unless you have enough clothes, bags and/or buckets to not re-use the clothes it is a risk that will have to be taken the next time you leave the house.

-Check the seams and pockets of your clothes regularly to make sure there are no lice hiding away and inspect you body throughly if you have been out mixing with the population at large.
-Pay particular attention to armpits and groin as body lice favour warm moist areas when they feed.
+Inspect: Check the seams and pockets of your clothes regularly to make sure there are no lice hiding away and inspect you body thoroughly if you have been out mixing with the population at large.
+Pay particular attention to armpits and groin as body lice favor warm moist areas when they feed.